Scroll down to find answers

 Yes.
 You will need to call the office at 404.603.9744 to make the necessary arrangements.

-“What is your service area?”
+“What is your service area for in-home sessions?”

 We will come to you regardless of location.
 Our standard service area is within a 12 mile radius of our 4870 South Atlanta Rd. location.
 For private lessons outside of that area, we charge .56 per mile payable direct to our trainer.